 But how do you know?
 The key is in understanding the source of your pain.
 With chemical sources of pain, the source is inflammation and a cortisone shot is a good idea.
 But when it comes to mechanical pain, inflammation may exist but it’s not the source of your shoulder problem.
 In these cases, cortisone is either not helpful – or worse – it “works” but then masks your problem, sometimes for years.

-Let’s talk about the two sources of pain to help you understand.
+Let’s talk about the two sources of Shoulder pain to help you understand.

 Chemical pain is the result of your body’s natural inflammatory response to injury.
 It’s a complex chemical reaction that occurs after tissue damage that involves the releasing of chemicals from your blood and other cells to “flush out” the area and start the healing process.